boazbk/tcs/lec_14_PvsNP.md

 It of course does not mean that every single instance of the problem is hard.
 For example, if all the clauses in a  3SAT instance $\varphi$ contain the same variable $x_i$ (possibly in negated form) then by guessing a value to $x_i$ we can reduce $\varphi$ to a 2SAT instance which can then be efficiently solved.
 Generalizations of this simple idea are used in "SAT solvers" which are algorithms that have solved certain specific interesting SAT formulas with thousands of variables, despite the fact that we believe SAT to be exponentially hard in the worst case.
-Similarly, a lot of problems arising in machine learning and economics are $\mathbf{NP}$ hard.
+Similarly, a lot of problems arising in economics and machine learning  are $\mathbf{NP}$ hard.^[Actually the computational difficulty of problems in economics such as finding optimal (or any) equilibria is quite subtle.
+Some variants of such problems are $\mathbf{NP}$ while others have a certain "intermediate" complexity.]
-And yet people manage to figure out prices (as economists like to point out, there is milk on the shelves) and  distinguish cats from dogs.
+And yet vendors and customers manage to figure out market-clearing prices (as economists like to point out, there is milk on the shelves) and mice succeed in  distinguishing cats from dogs.
 Hence people (and machines) seem to regularly succeed in solving interesting instances of $\mathbf{NP}$-hard problems, typically by using some combination of guessing while making local improvements.

 It is  also true that there are many interesting instances of  $\mathbf{NP}$ hard problems that we do _not_ currently know how to solve.